mydatamyconsent/go-sdk/docs/DocumentIssueRequestDetails.md

 ### NewDocumentIssueRequestDetails

-`func NewDocumentIssueRequestDetails(documentTypeId string, documentTypeName string, documentIdentifier string, description string, receiver interface{}, createdAtUtc time.Time, ) *DocumentIssueRequestDetails`
+`func NewDocumentIssueRequestDetails(id string, documentTypeId string, documentTypeName string, documentIdentifier string, description string, receiver interface{}, createdAtUtc time.Time, ) *DocumentIssueRequestDetails`

 NewDocumentIssueRequestDetails instantiates a new DocumentIssueRequestDetails object This constructor will assign default values to properties that have it defined,